gecko0307/dagon/doc/Render Pipeline Overview.md

 IBL is a standard technique in games to achieve approximated global illumination in a very computationally inexpensive way, which works best in outdoor scenes.
 The "infinitely far" environment of a scene (such as the sky and the surrounding landscape) is pre-baked into the HDR environment map at different roughness levels.
 The data is stored in mip levels of the map.
 Pre-filtering allows a system to quickly fetch the appropriate specular lobe, avoiding integration that cannot be done efficiently in real time.

 Dagon supports both cube maps and equirectangular environment maps.
 The most tricky part of the technique is the pre-filtering phase, which can be done with external tools, or directly in the engine.
-Dagon implements pre-filtering via importance samping of the map by the van der Corput-Hammersley distribution on a hemisphere.
+Dagon implements pre-filtering via importance samping of the map by the van der Corput-Hammersley distribution on a hemisphere ([«Real Shading in Unreal Engine 4»](https://cdn2.unrealengine.com/Resources/files/2013SiggraphPresentationsNotes-26915738.pdf), Brian Karis, Epic Games, SIGGRAPH 2013).
 The computation is GPU-accelerated, and usually is very fast.

 ### Subsurface Scattering